eurostat/gridviz/docs/reference.md

 | Property | Type | Default | Description |
 | -------- | ---- | ------- | ----------- |
 | **.**    |      |         |             |

+This style is based on the [fast-kde](https://www.npmjs.com/package/fast-kde) library, which produces smoothing approximation very fast.
+Note that the approximation get limited for weak smoothing (low bandwidth value).

 ## Others styles